Can CCC members view audited financial statements that provide information about how our contributions are used?

 As is noted in the Sankey report, Tom Randall was found to have committed a clear violation of pastoral ethics.
 His immediate resignation was therefore required and accepted by the Elders of CCC on June 3, 2019.
 CCC no longer has a relationship with him and any activities he undertakes are of his own accord.

-What are the objectives and related tasks for the Elders to move CCC ahead?
+What are the objectives and related tasks to strengthen CCC as it moves ahead?

-We are working diligently to reconcile with all involved, including the Mauk family who first reported the abuse, the Advocates who fought to be heard and most importantly the abused.
-We have sought out a Christian Conciliation Company to support our efforts in this area.
-Our Hearts are for deep, true full reconciliation and as such our expert has told us it could take many months so please be patient with us as we work through this process.
+We are working diligently to reconcile with all involved, including the individuals who first reported the abuse, the individuals who fought to be heard and most importantly the individuals in the Philippines who were the victims of abuse.
+We have taken steps to earn back trust in our church community, including seeking out the support of a Christian Conciliation company.
+Our hearts are open and ready for deep, true reconciliation and we remain hopeful that those impacted will join us on this journey together.

-We are reaching out to several advocacy organizations in the Philippines including Compassion International and International Justice Mission to see how we can best support or help the victims of this abuse.
-We realize that to accept help in this area Trust has to be established, which is why we are looking to professionals to support these victims versus trying to do it ourselves.
+We have reached out to several advocacy organizations in the Philippines including Compassion International and International Justice Mission to see how we can best support the victims of this abuse.
+We realize that to accept help in this area trust has to be established, which is why we are looking to professionals to support these victims.

 WORLD HARVEST FUNDS

-We are having our Independent Auditors reviewing our accounting of the World Harvest funds to show inflows, outflows, and gains due to investments.
+We are having our independent financial auditors review our accounting of the World Harvest funds to show inflows, outflows, and gains due to investments.
 Once this is complete, we will be evaluating the best ways to disburse these funds to serve God’s Kingdom.

 MISSIONS MOVING FORWARD

 We are updating the protocols and applications used to evaluate the mission organizations we support.
-We are also looking into joining a network that helps with safety and protection of children.
-Paul Wides, our Global Outreach Pastor, has already contacted 8-10 large churches and organizations to benchmark our processes versus theirs.
-And lastly, a team from our staff will be attending a National Conference on Child Safety and response to abuse in October.
+We are also looking into joining a network that helps with the safety and protection of children.
+Paul Wides, our Global Outreach Pastor, has already contacted 10 large churches and organizations to learn from and implement their best practices.

 What are CCC’s next steps with the young adults that experienced abuse at Sankey?